 There comes point in every business cycle when a rebranding is necessary.
 Markets fluctuate and shift over time, often without warning.
 This can be caused by the entrance of new competitors, the exit of old ones, shifts in demographics, new technology or something as fickle as consumer tastes.
-What once worked no longer does, and much like the polar bear, your company has become an endangered entity (click here to learn ways to save the polar bear from extinction).
+What once worked no longer does, and much like the polar bear, your company has become an endangered entity.
 Although such shifts are unavoidable, drastic change can prevent business extinction.
 Rebranding, when executed correctly, can ensure your business survives and succeeds.

 Too Little, Too Late